ulfschneider/ulf.website/content/posts/2024-07-20-prerender-pages.md

 ---
-title: Prerender pages with Speculation Rules
+title: Prerender pages with the Speculation Rules API
 tags: code
 ---
 Chromium browsers (Firefox and Safari are not on board yet) allow prerendering of future pages that a user is likely to navigate to.
 Prerending will speed up navigation and can be helpful when used together with [cross-document view transitions](https://ulfschneider.io/2024-05-20-cross-document-transition/), because for a prerendered page the transition does not need to wait for loading and rendering.